KusionStack/kusionstack.io/docs/kusion/4-configuration-walkthrough/4-workload.md

----
-id: workload
----

 # Workload

 The `workload` attribute in the `AppConfiguration` instance is used to describe the specification for the application workload.
 The application workload generally represents the computing component for the application.
-It is the only required field when instantiating an `AppConfiguration`.

 A `workload` maps to an `AppConfiguration` instance 1:1.
 If there are more than one workload, they should be considered different applications.